All3xJ/FreeRTOS-Project/README.md

 ## Branch Organization

 ### [cortex_MPS2_Sambataro](https://baltig.polito.it/caos2023/group36/-/tree/cortex_MPS2_Sambataro)
-This branch serves as a FreeRTOS Memory WatchDog Example, featuring two tasks dynamically allocating memory.
+This branch functions as a FreeRTOS Memory Watchdog example, showcasing the implementation of two tasks that dynamically allocate memory.
 The branch also includes a function designed to handle memory-related events.

 ### [cortex_MPS2-genova](https://baltig.polito.it/caos2023/group36/-/blob/CORTEX_MPS2-genova)
 In this branch, several functionalities have been implemented: